 The objective is not only to deliver accurate translations back in the desired time frame, but also to ensure that the content is managed and processed in a way which will deliver the greatest value over the long-term.

 One of the biggest challenges of large-scale translation is maintaining consistency so that, as the volume of content grows over projects and languages, no deviations start to develop.

 Smooth communication is key between the client and our team

 As emails from the client came in relating this project, the dedicated account manager at EVS Translations made a point of getting responses back in good time to avoid delays.
 It’s sometimes surprising to see what time e-mails do come in—work hours in South Korea are notoriously long.

 This time difference can be a benefit: as the team in South Korea goes home for the evening, our linguistic and technical teams can put in a day’s work and have smaller projects back by the morning for the client.

-The project was delivered successfully back to our client in South Korea and our teams will continue to support their global business, right here from the UK.
+This Japanese translation project was successfully delivered back to our client in South Korea and our teams will continue to support this pharmaceutical company, right here from the UK.

 If your pharmaceutical business requires careful management of translation work, contact our team today.
 They can advise you on workflows and turnaround times, as well as the different strategies available to manage high-volume translation demand.